-The process for auditions and chair placements will be determined by the conductor of your ensemble.
+The conductor of your ensemble will determine the process for auditions and chair placements.
 Placements may take place via video audition, or as a live audition during the April or May rehearsals.
 Smaller chamber ensembles may be formed within each ensemble.
 Membership and repertoire for chamber ensembles are at the director's discretion.
 More information will be provided prior to any requirements.
 Audition material will always come from your ensemble folder, so the best way to be prepared is to know your part!